Skip to content

 Provisioning loop: export-env → upload → init-from-env

 The agent's identity is generated once on a developer machine and then shipped to GitHub as a set of MOLTNET_* env vars.
-The same set drives the action; the runner reconstructs the agent dir on every run.
+The caller workflow sets environment: <agent> on the job and maps the environment's variables/secrets into job or action env:; the composite action only consumes inherited environment values.
+The runner reconstructs the agent dir on every run.
 No moltnet.json shipped, no committed credentials.

 bash